sbarthelemy/collada-dom/Readme.txt

 62852 	B-2  RESO 	FIXE 	[Viewer (VS2005s, Win32 Release)] The keys "M" and "N" for slowin down and speeding up of navigation are not working.

 ============================
 Non-Bugzilla issues resolved
 ============================

-- libBullet.a removed from PS3 target build; it is not supposed to be included in PS3 target
-- For Windows Collada Viewer, use 'p' key to toggle animation, instead of 'p' and 'o' to enable/disable animation
-- Remove 'seymour.dae', it is a duplicate of 'astroBoy_walk.dae'
-- PS3 debug version of Collada Viewer is now linked against debug version of dom, rt and fx, instead of the release version of them
+- In VC8/PS3 debug build, when rendering mushroom.dae, TTY output PSGL warning: "Texture 0 bound to unit 0(GL_TEXTURE_2D) is incomplete".
+  This is now fixed.

 ============
 Known issues
 ============

-- When rendering mushroom.dae, TTY output PSGL warning: "Texture 0 bound to unit 0(GL_TEXTURE_2D) is incomplete" This happens in VC8/PS3 debug build only

 - For PS3 debug build, when unloading Collada document with large number of nodes, suc as demo.dae and dominos.dae, a debug exception is raised due to stack overflow.